 We receive lots of questions during our farm visits.
 Here are some of the more popular ones.
 If you have a question for us, send us an email or give us a call.

-- Why is alpaca fleece so valuable?
+- Why is alpaca so expensive?

 1. What is the difference between llamas and alpacas?

 Both are from the camelid family, but each serves a different purpose.
 Llamas are about 300 lbs and are made for packing or guarding livestock.
 Alpacas are much smaller, between 120-150 lbs and are solely used for their fleece, which is softer than cashmere and twice as warm as wool.
 We use llamas and Anatolian guard dogs to help protect our alpacas in the pasture from predators.
 Click Here for a longer explanation

 This is a tough question, because any alpaca fiber sock will be really warm if it's situated in a properly fitting shoe.
 We recommend buying your shoes for your socks, but recognize that can be hard to do.
 Finding a warm sock is about knowing how socks work and the loft that the socks have.
 It doesn't matter how thick or breathable a sock is, if it is constricted, it won't be nearly as warm as it could be.
 Think about when a puffy jacket is hanging normally, the puff is loft.
 If you stuff that jacket into a very tight space, it compacts and the loft is decreased.
 That space--the loft--is what allows the sock to work its magic and provide warmth.
 Long story short--the warmest sock is based off of the shoe.
 For instance, in a tennis shoe, the warmest sock would be a light to medium sock--not a sock like our arctic sock--because the shoe would only have space for a light to medium sock.
 IF everything fits, our arctic sock is the "warmest" sock that we have, but you have to make sure there's enough room in your shoes for them!

 3. Why is alpaca so expensive?